BoxHen/Friendship-Lamp/README.md

 		char ssid[] = ""; //WiFi Name
 		char pass[] = ""; //WiFi Password
 	fill out in the quotes the wifi name for ssid, and the wifi password for pass.
 This how blynk will connect to your wifi.

+Notes:
+Use mac_address to grab mac address of esp8266 board.
+This is useful if you need access from complex wide wifi or school wifi.
+You may need to add the board as a trusted device.